Measure-valued growth processes in continuous space and growth properties starting from an infinite interface: Upper bound on the speed of growth of the -parent SLFV

 \end{prop}

-\begin{proof} First, notice that in the discretised $\infty$-parent ancestral process, a cell can be activated by several neighbouring cells at the same time, but a.s. an active cell can only activate neighbouring cells one after another.
-Conversely, in the first-passage percolation problem, the edges leading to a same cell are almost surely crossed at different times, but only the first time one of these edges is crossed matters.
-Therefore, it is sufficient to show that the time needed to cross an edge in the process associated to the first-passage percolation problem is stochastically bounded from above by the time needed for a cell to be activated once at least one of its neighbours is active.
+\begin{proof} We recall that for all $e \in \mathcal{G}$, $\ecal_{e} \sim \ecal\text{xp}(16\pi^{-1})$ is the passage time of edge~$e$.
+In order to show Proposition~\ref{prop:comparison_discr_fpp}, we show that cells are activated faster in the first-passage percolation problem than in the discretized $\infty$-parent ancestral process, and conclude by induction on the number of cells reached.

-Then, assume that at some time $t$, the cell $\ccal_{i,j}$ was just activated, while one of its neighbours is still not active.
-Let $e$ denote the edge between $(i,j)$ and $(i',j')$.
-In order for $\ccal_{i',j'}$ to be activated (not necessarily by $\ccal_{i,j}$), there needs to be a reproduction events occurring after time $t$ and intersecting $\ccal_{i',j'}$.
-Such reproduction events occur at a rate bounded from above by $\pi^{-1}$ times the volume of the area of potential centres $z$ such that $\mathcal{B}_1(z)\cap \ccal_{i',j'}\neq 0$, which is itself bounded by $16 \pi^{-1}$.
-Therefore, the time needed for $\ccal_{i',j'}$ to be activated is stochastically bounded from below by $\ecal_{e}$, and we can conclude. \end{proof}
+First, we observe that for both processes, cells are activated one after another a.s., and a cell cannot be activated if all its neighbours are inactive.
+Therefore, we can focus on the time needed for a cell to become active once (a.s. exactly) one of its neighbours becomes active.
+Regarding the first-passage percolation process, this time is bounded from above by $\ecal_{e}$, where $e$ is the edge connecting the active neighbouring cell to the focal cell.
+Regarding the discretised $\infty$-parent ancestral process, this time is bounded from below by the time needed for the cell to be intersected by a reproduction event (which is a prerequisite for the cell to become active).
+Such reproduction events occur at a rate bounded from above by $16\pi^{-1}$.
+Therefore, the time needed for the cell to become active in the discretised $\infty$-parent ancestral process is stochastically bounded from below by $\ecal_{e}$. \end{proof}

-\begin{rem} Due to correlations between activations by neighbouring cells, it woud be more difficult to construct a coupling with the first-passage percolation problem.
+\begin{rem} Due to correlations between activations by neighbouring cells, it would be more difficult to construct a coupling with the first-passage percolation problem.
 However, the stochastic comparison we obtained is sufficient. \end{rem}

 We can now show Proposition~\ref{prop:upper_bound_growth}.

 \begin{proof}(Proposition~\ref{prop:upper_bound_growth}) By Proposition \ref{prop:comparison_discr_fpp} and Lemma \ref{lem:link_taux_taudisc}, for all $n \in \nmath \setminus \{0\}$,